 This describes a close encounter with a panther near Lincoln, Maine.
 It occurred about five hours after dark, Friday 24 October 2003, about six miles outside the town of Lincoln, where I live.
-I say panther because Bruce Wright, former Director of the Northeastern Wildlife Station at the University of New Brunswick, has argued persuasively for that name, rather than mountain lion, cougar, puma, and so forth, especially in his book, The Eastern Panther (1972), which I read while still in college and still own.
+I say panther because Bruce Wright, former Director of the Northeastern Wildlife Station at the University of New Brunswick, has argued persuasively for that name, rather than mountain lion, cougar, puma, and so forth, especially in his book, The Eastern Panther — A Question of Survival (1972), which I read while still in college and which I still own.

 The village of Lincoln, population about 6,000, is situated six miles off Interstate 95 and just above the 45th parallel.
-An uninhabited wilderness the size of Rhode Island lies immediately to the east and a similarly uninhabited region the size of Belgium lies to the west-northwest.
-Interstate 95 and the Penobscot River run north-south, a few miles apart and roughly parallel, and serve to separate the two wilderness regions.
+An uninhabited wilderness the size of Connecticut lies immediately to the east and a similarly uninhabited region the size of Belgium lies to the west-northwest.
+Interstate 95 and the Penobscot River run north-south, roughly parallel, a few miles apart, and serve to separate the two wilderness regions.

-It is significant to note a few things about myself: I have a B.S. in wildlife management from the University of Maine (1977), I am a Registered Maine Guide, I have lived and traveled in this general part of the state (from Old Town to Millinocket and tromped the woods from Allagash Lake to Hurricane to Grand Lake Stream) since 1973, and I claim but one previous panther sighting, 29 years before this one.
+It is significant to note a few things about myself: I have a B.S. in wildlife management from the University of Maine (1977), I am a Registered Maine Guide, I have lived and traveled in the vast north-central interior of the state (lived in towns from Old Town to Millinocket and tromped the woods from Allagash Lake to Hurricane to Grand Lake Stream) since 1973, and I claim but one previous panther sighting, 29 years before this one.
 What’s more, I am not on any meds, I do not smoke anything funny, and on the night of this encounter I was not inebriated (or dozing and dreaming).

 As for the previous sighting, a dark-coated panther crossed the unfinished Interstate before me in daylight in the spring of 1974, about two miles northwest of this Friday’s occurrence, but the earlier encounter would not have been convincing to anyone but myself and a passenger in my car, had there been one at the time.